Famous People Who Have Filed Bankruptcy

 Financial difficulties can happen to anyone.

 Are you embarrassed to be considering bankruptcy?
 Perhaps you are being too hard on yourself.
 These are hard financial times and financial difficulties can happen to anyone.
 Over 1,000 new bankruptcy cases are filed every week in the Middle District of Florida.
 Here are some people who had to file bankruptcy, well well-respected persons, competent in their fields; famous companies, too.
-If bankruptcy was OK for them, might be also be OK for you too?
+If bankruptcy was OK for them, might it be OK for you, too?

 The need to file bankruptcy has nothing to do with honesty...

 Abraham Lincoln: 16th President of the United States

 Charles Goodyear, inventor.
 In 1843, he discovered that if you removed the sulphur from rubber then heated it, it would retain its elasticity.
 He was awarded a patent for this process which he called vulcanization.
 It made rubber waterproof and winter-proof and opened the door for an enormous market for rubber goods.